We asked our top tax accountants for the easiest ways to pay less tax to the ATO and keep more money in your wallet.

 4. Get Affordable Advice from a Tax Agent

-In most cases, using a tax agent or accountant won’t just save you a lot of time, it will also improve your tax refund or net payable.
-This is why the ATO’s statistics show 74% of Australian tax returns are lodged with a tax agent – like Etax!
+In most cases, using a tax agent won’t just save you a lot of time, it will also improve your tax refund or net payable, which means you always pay less tax.
+This is why the ATO’s statistics show around 70% of Australian tax returns are lodged with a tax agent – like Etax!

 Etax are experts in tax and constantly stay up-to-date with changes in tax legislation.
 We’ll try to find deductions you are unaware of or an offset you didn’t know existed.
 Quite often our people quietly spot and correct little mistakes that could slow down a taxpayer’s refund.
 Your refund.
 Left unchecked, these mistakes can also cause an ATO reassessment or audit.

 The best part is; the cost of the Etax online return is very low and you’ll claim it as a tax deduction on next year’s tax return.
 If you’re paying $150 or more to your tax agent, you might want to shop around.
-Etax users pay, on average, well under $100 and that includes unlimited support and advice by phone or chat, with real qualified accountants who work at the Etax Brisbane support centre.
+The majority of Etax clients pay well under that, with unlimited phone and live chat support, as well as year round resources included.
+What’s more, you only deal with real accountants, based the Etax Brisbane support centre.
+Now that’s definitely the easiest way to pay less tax!

 5. Medicare Levy Surcharge vs Private Health Cover: It’s important, to maximise your tax refund

-If you don’t have private hospital insurance and your income is more than $90,000 for singles or more than $180,000 for families, you will pay a minimum of 1% Medicare Levy Surcharge.
+This is a big one!
+If you don’t have private hospital insurance and your income is more than $97,000 for singles or more than $194,000 for families, you will pay a minimum of 1% Medicare Levy Surcharge.
 That’s on top of the compulsory 2.0% Medicare levy paid by most taxpayers.

-A basic private health cover plan can cost less than the 1% of your gross income – less than the medicare levy that you’ll pay if you have no insurance – and that’s why private cover may be worth a look.
+A basic private health cover plan can cost less than the 1% of your gross income – less than the Medicare Levy Surcharge that you’ll pay if you have no insurance – and that’s why private cover may be worth a look.
 (Plus, private health cover has some other advantages like shorter waiting times.)

 Do your homework before taking out private health cover.
 Make sure you get cover that’s appropriate for your circumstances and your finances.
 Here’s more info about private health cover and your taxes.